Cynobs-repo/pydashcamviewer/README.md

 ### the lazy way

-Download the pyDashcamplayer_aio.zip file and unzip it.
+Download all the pyDashcamplayer.7zip files and unzip them.
 <br>
 Open the folder pyDashcamplayer and start the exe of the same name in it.